National consultative workshop on strengthening the implementation and capacity of community learning centres

 Literacy class in a community learning centre, Siem Reap province

-DVV International has been working in Cambodia since 2009 with the support of partner organisations which are accompanied by the Regional Office in Laos.
+DVV International has been working in Cambodia since 2009 with the support of partner organisations which were accompanied by the Regional Office in Laos.
+Since January 2017, a national office has been coordinating the projects.

-DVV International in Cambodia strengthens civil society engagement for non-formal adult education.
+DVV International strengthens the civil society and state commitment to non-formal adult education in Cambodia.

 Basic education: DVV International, in cooperation with the NGO Non-Timber Forrest Products has launched basic education measures for children and adults at the village level in the province of Ratanakiri.
 These offers are designed to help the participants to cope and to use for themselves the radical change to which their region has been subjected due to the rapidly advancing plantation economy.